Do we really believe that clearing your clutter will make you happier, healthier, wealthier and improve your Feng Shui?

 I’ve always gone by a check-list for spring cleaning, Chinese New Year and other times when I deep clean my house which I have copied below although everyone is different and I am quite meticulous when it comes to cleaning.

-- use surface cleaner to wipe down all furniture
+- Use a surface cleaner to wipe down all furniture

-- remove all Cures and Crystal in the home and garden (make a note of where they go) and cleanse with warm salt water and rinse off then leave in garden overnight to cleanse
+- Remove all Feng Shui Cures and Crystal in the home and garden (make a note of where they go) and cleanse with warm salt water and rinse off then leave in the garden overnight to cleanse and even better if a full moon or direct sunlight.

-- bleach all of the sinks to kill bacteria
+- Disinfect all of the sinks to kill bacteria

-- wash the dog bed and replace when old
+- Wash the dog (Frankie) bed and replace when old

 - lift all outside drains and flush through with the pressure washer